-Participants were asked to think about their dream roundtable and contribute their ideas to what this larger gathering needed to look like and why it needed to happen.
+Participants were asked to think about their dream roundtable and contribute their ideas about what this larger gathering needed to look like and why it needed to happen.

 Howspace made it easy for participants brand new to the platform to start an asynchronous dialogue before the conference itself, allowing people to open up and give their personal insights in advance.
 That way, everyone could start Day One off with a bang!

-For Taylor, “a key takeaway from the experience was that it was a much appreciated energy boost… Howspace basically took 20 people’s brain dump and put it into one central place for me and built a whole bunch of energy and motivation to be involved in the process.”
+For Taylor, “a key takeaway from experience was that it was a much-appreciated energy boost… Howspace basically took 20 people’s brain dump and put it into one central place for me and built a whole bunch of energy and motivation to be involved in the process.”

 Day One ended with a reflection on how achievable their dream roundtable was.
 “We walked away with a couple of action plans that were collaboratively built and 4 new people that wanted to be part of the planning committee moving forward.
 There was some new energy that was fed by that first day, which was really good!”
 Taylor highlights.